BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python gui.py
 ```
+* NOTE: Only systems running Windows with an Nvidia GPU will display metrics in the GUI.
+Will fix later so hold tight.

 ### Step 3 - "Download Embedding Model"
 > You must wait until the download is complete AND unpacked before trying to create the database.